Languages of Israel: English

 In 2018, the director of the Israeli Ministry of Education stated that graduates who lacked English proficiency were effectively "handicapped" in today's economy.
-An October 2017 report by the Israel Central Bureau of Statistics showed that 38% of Israelis ages 16 to 65 said they lacked basic English skills like speaking, reading, or writing and 13% reported that they do not know any English whatsoever.
+An October 2017 report by the Israel Central Bureau of Statistics showed that 38% of Israelis ages 16 to 65 said they lacked basic English skills like speaking, reading, or writing and 13% reported that they do not know any English.
 English retains a role comparable to that of an official language.

 In 1999, the High Court of Justice ruled that English, Arabic and Hebrew were inherited as official languages by Israel, but that English had been removed by the Law and Administration Ordinance of 1948.
 The Ordinance said:

 "Any provision in the law requiring the use of the English language is repealed."

 In practice, the use of English decreased dramatically during the state's early years.
 At first, French was used as a diplomatic language, even though most state officials and civil servants were more fluent in English.
 During the late 1960s, the Israeli-French alliance was undermined, leading to a stronger Israeli-United States alliance and paving the way for the English language to regain much of its lost status.
 Today, English is the primary language for international relations and foreign exchange, but it is not sanctioned for use in Knesset debates or in drafting legislation.
-Some British Mandate laws are still formulated in English, and the process of their translation into Hebrew has been gradual.
+Some laws from Mandatory Palestine are still formulated in English, and the process of their translation into Hebrew has been gradual.
 English is required as a second language in schools and universities, for both Hebrew and Arabic-speaking students.

-Although English does not enjoy the same status as Hebrew and Arabic do, English proficiency is a core requirement in the public education system and road signs are generally written in English after Hebrew and Arabic.
+Although English does not have the same status as Hebrew and Arabic do, English proficiency is a core requirement in the public education system and road signs are generally written in English after Hebrew and Arabic.
 English is taught in public schools from the third grade to high school, and passing an English oral and written test is a prerequisite for receiving a Bagrut (matriculation certificate).
 Most universities also regard a high level of English as a prerequisite for admission.
 Exposure to American culture has been massive in Israel in recent decades, and foreign language television shows are generally presented in the original language with Hebrew subtitles rather than dubbed, which means that there is a high level of exposure to English in the media.

 Due to immigration from English-speaking countries, a small but significant minority of Israeli Jews are native English speakers.
 One survey found that about 2% of Israelis spoke English as their native language.